Forensic Investigations: 3 Shocking Cases & Vigorous Techniques

 What are Forensic Investigations?

 Generally, in India, Certified Forensic Accounting Professionals (CFAPs) carry out forensic investigations.
-Training for Certified Forensic Accounting Professionals (CFAPs) involves developing the skills to detect irregularities in financial records and transactions, which may indicate criminal activity.
+Training for Certified Forensic Accounting Professionals (CFAPs) focuses on honing their abilities to identify suspicious patterns and discrepancies in financial documents and transactions.
+These signs can be indicative of potential criminal activities.

 Techniques of Forensic Investigations